-Directions: Use the digits 0 to 9, at most one time each, to fill in the boxes so that the sum is equal to 2 wholes.
-Source: Joshua Nelson
+Directions: Using the digits 1 to 9, at most one time each, place a digit in each box so that the three fractions have a product as close to 1 as possible.
+Source: Patrick Vennebush

 Read More »Number & Operations—Fractions

-Directions: Use the digits 1-9 each once to make a the largest possible sum.
+Directions: Using the digits 1 to 9, at most one time each, place a digit in each box make the largest possible sum.
 Source: Robert Kaplinsky and Ellen Metzger

 Read More »Adding Mixed Numbers 2